-The chain packaging will state which tyres it fits, and don't be afraid to ask for advice in the shop.
+The chain packaging will state which tires it fits, and don't be afraid to ask for advice in the shop.
 Never attempt to use chains that are too large or too small, as this could result in dangerous driving and damage to your car.

-Install your chains & test them on a snowy or slippery road before you really need them.
+- Install your chains & test them on a snowy or slippery road before you really need them.

 If you don't know if your car is front or rear-wheel drive, look & see which wheels are spinning when your vehicle is stuck in the mud or snow (although it may already be too late for your new chains!).

 How to fit the snow chains

 Some chains have rings that go on the inside of the wheel, to help guide the chains into place.
 For these ring-type chains, be sure the open connection is at the bottom of the wheel.

-When both chains are on, drive forward less than a metre to expose the part of the tyre previously touching the ground.
+When both chains are on, drive forward less than a meter to expose the part of the tire previously touching the ground.
 Put the brake on again, and finish securing both chains.
 Tighten the chains, by using a closer link where they close.

-Just lay the chains down on the road as flat as possible then drive forward a metre until the tyres are off the chains.
+Just lay the chains down on the road as flat as possible then drive forward a meter until the tires are off the chains.
 Put the chains back in a bag, making sure they are not tangled together and that they are as dry as possible.

 Don’t wear your expensive ski-gear when putting on chains, unless you want to go up the hill covered in oil.
 Have some heavy waterproofs in the car, remember you'll be kneeling down in the slush.
 Try to have a pair of gloves handy, waterproof garden gloves are a good choice.